Before Rebecca Lane and Stephanie Kelly were Hawks, they were “mozzies.”

 “Coming from Australia, it’s just very selfless,” Lane said.
 “We’re always looking to pass.
 If someone else has a better angle at a shot, 100 percent we’re just going to pass it.

 “We move the ball quicker in Australia,” she added.
 “We don’t have that much time to practice or lift or put the time in like we do at college.
-We’re not as fast and as strong so we rely on ball movement.”
+We’re not as fast and as strong, so we rely on ball movement.”

-“I remember reading about her at home, I was like ‘Oh my God, she’s killing it over there and I want to do that, I want to be a part of something like that,’ " Kelly said.
+“I remember reading about her at home, I was like ‘Oh my God, she’s killing it over there, and I want to do that.
+I want to be a part of something like that,’ " Kelly said.
 “I think Bec was really a role model for people back home.”

-And as Lane’s career comes to a close, Kelly can recite each of her historic totals off the top of her head.
+As Lane’s career comes to a close, Kelly can recite each of her historic totals off the top of her head.

-“Bec’s stats speak for themselves: 209 points, 84 assists, 125 goals, I know it all," she said, looking at Lane.
+“Bec’s stats speak for themselves: 209 points, 84 assists, 125 goals.
+I know it all," she said, looking at Lane.

-Now, Lane hopes to see Kelly surpass them.
+Lane hopes to see Kelly surpass them.